-\$250 copay for each covered one-way ambulance trip via ground or water.
+Once you meet the \$1,250 yearly deductible, you pay a \$325 copay for each covered one-way ambulance trip via ground or water.

-20% as your portion of the covered charges for each one-way air ambulance trip.
+Once you meet the \$1,250 yearly deductible, you pay 20% coinsurance as your portion of covered charges for each air ambulance trip.

-Your provider must get an approval from the plan before you get ground, air or water transportation that's not an emergency.
+Your provider must get an approval from the plan before you get ground, air or water transportation condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. that's not an emergency.
 This is called getting prior authorization.